-GETTING A PUPPY: You should prepare for a long commitment if you plan on getting a small dog.
-Use the guide to get key pointers and check some basic advice before buying a puppy in United Kingdom.
+You should prepare for a long commitment if you plan on getting a small dog.
+Use the help guide to get key pointers and check some basic advice before buying a puppy in United Kingdom.

 Dogs Welfare: Tips for Looking after a Dog in United Kingdom